cbwang-dev/CPAEP_note/tech/GeMM.md

 # Introduction

 GeMM stands for General Matrix Multiplication.
 It is part of the BLAS library.
 It can utilize the parallelism in CPUs and GPUs.

+Every clock cycle, output of matrix updates its element of C, using one row of A and one column of B to multiply and the accumulation.
+Such as for 4x4 matrix, there are 16 multiplications and 16 accumulation at one time.

 Useful sources: [Why GEMM is at the heart of deep learning](https://petewarden.com/2015/04/20/why-gemm-is-at-the-heart-of-deep-learning/),